 The fact that no flap is created with PRK eliminates the chance of post-operative complications involving a flap incision.
 Patients who play contact sports or routinely engage in other vigorous physical activities may choose PRK to avoid the risk of a future flap dislocation.
 PRK is also the preferred choice for patients who were born with thin corneas or who have had cataract removal or other previous eye surgeries, including radial keratotomy, refractive lens exchange or phakic IOL implantation.

 Many patients do prefer the quicker recovery time of LASIK, however.
 Healing after PRK can take several weeks, and the level of discomfort will be higher during the first few days after the surgery.
 Patients may also experience temporary haziness of vision, glare or sensitivity to light.

-To learn more about state-of-the-art laser vision correction options, we invite you to schedule an appointment with LASIK and PRK eye surgeon Dr Joshua Hann.
+To learn more about state-of-the-art laser vision correction options or visiting an eye surgery clinic, we invite you to schedule an appointment with LASIK and PRK eye surgeon Dr Joshua Hann.
 Please use our contact form or call Eastside Eye Specialist Care at (07) 3153 1000 today.

 Improved Symptoms Usually Associated With LASIK